 - Train the next generation of statisticians, epidemiologists and junior investigators in Gerontologic Biostatistics research methods specific to studies of multifactorial geriatric health conditions.

 The primary objective of the Biostatistics Core is to provide state-of-the-art design and analytical services to investigators conducting studies that advance the Yale OAIC theme of multifactorial geriatric health conditions.

-The Biostatistics Core develops and disseminates new design and analytical techniques for conducting studies with older adults through Development Projects and external projects, and to train clinical investigators, biostatisticians, and epidemiologists in the skills necessary to design, conduct, and analyze aging research studies.
+The Biostatistics Core develops and disseminates new design and analytical techniques for conducting studies with older adults through Development and External projects, and trains clinical investigators, biostatisticians, and epidemiologists in the skills necessary to design, conduct, and analyze aging research studies.